 Is avocado low FODMAP?
-That’s what we all want to know!
-Some lists say avocados are high FODMAP, while other lists say they are low FODMAP.
-What is the answer?
+YES! we know that some lists say avocados are high FODMAP, while other lists say they are low FODMAP.
 Can you eat avocados on the low FODMAP diet?
 Will they trigger your irritable bowel syndrome (IBS)?

 Monash University & FODMAP Friendly Lab Testing